 I’d like to speak this afternoon about the interaction of Buddhist philosophy with other philosophies.
 When we speak about Buddhist philosophy, there is not just one type of Buddhist philosophy.
 If we look at the historical development of Buddhism in India, then we find that many different schools of Buddhist philosophy developed and, although they are talking about the same issues, they each have their own interpretation.
-This becomes even more confusing when we turn to Tibetan Buddhism because within each of the four Tibetan traditions, each of them has their own interpretation of each of the Indian Buddhist systems.
-Even within the Indian schools, even within the Tibetan schools, there are many different authors and each of these authors has their own interpretation.
-So, when faced with the question of the interaction of Buddhist philosophy with other non-Buddhist philosophies, this becomes very complex because one has to ask which type of Buddhist philosophy are we talking about?
-But one thing that makes the task a little bit easier is that there is a great deal of emphasis on definitions.
+This becomes even more confusing when we turn to Tibetan Buddhism because, within each of the four Tibetan traditions, each of them has their own interpretation of each of the Indian Buddhist systems.
+Even within the Indian schools and the Tibetan schools, there are many different authors, and each of these authors has their own interpretation.
+When faced with the question of the interaction of Buddhist philosophy with other non-Buddhist philosophies, this becomes very complex because one has to ask which type of Buddhist philosophy are we talking about?
+However, one thing that makes the task a little bit easier is that there is a great deal of emphasis on definitions.

 The Importance of Definitions in Comparative Philosophy

 Also, when we look at any particular school of Buddhist philosophy, they don’t exist in isolation from other aspects of the teachings of that particular school.
-So, we need to study all the various aspects of a particular school in order to understand just one aspect, because when we look at, for instance, the assertions about reality, this has to be understood in terms of that school’s explanation of perception.
+We need to study all the various aspects of a particular school in order to understand just one aspect, because when we look at, for instance, the assertions about reality, this has to be understood in terms of that school’s explanation of perception.
 Perception has to do not only with our visual perception, sensory perception, but also mental perception.
-That means that we need to understand both conceptual and nonconceptual cognition and that then is very much connected with the method of meditation that’s taught in that school and it also affects the method of logic that is taught in that school.
-All of these things fit together and, if you just look at one piece without looking at the whole, one gets only a very partial picture.
-So, one needs to see the entire context, the entire picture, in order to understand each of these elements.
+That means that we need to understand both conceptual and non-conceptual cognition, and that is very much connected with the method of meditation that’s taught in that school.
+It also affects the method of logic that is taught in that school.
+All of these things fit together and, if we just look at one piece without looking at the whole, one gets only a very partial picture.
+One needs to see the entire context, the entire picture, in order to understand each of these elements.

 There are two functions that are involved when we start to get into a different culture.
 One is how do we translate the Buddhist philosophy into another language coming from a different cultural and philosophical background.
 The other is how do we understand this in comparison to the cultural and philosophical tradition of the target language.
 These two issues actually are quite related, because it affects the choice of terminology for translating philosophical technical terms from the original Buddhist languages into new languages.
-Now, I don’t want to go, in this talk, into the whole discussion of the possibilities of translation, I’ll speak about that tomorrow, but the main principle is to try to find something in the new language that actually means what the definition is talking about.
+I don’t want to go into, in this talk, the whole discussion of the possibilities of translation, but the main principle is to try to find something in the new language that actually means what the definition is talking about.

-When going into Tibetan, there weren’t already established philosophical terms from its own tradition, Bon.
+When going from Sanskrit into Tibetan, there weren’t already established philosophical terms from Tibet’s own tradition, Bon.
 It was not such a complicated task to make up new words, which did not already have a connotation from their own philosophical system.
-In the early Chinese translations they used philosophical terms from Chinese philosophical systems and this probably caused a lot of confusion and misunderstanding.
-Therefore, in later translations they replaced those terms with other terms.
-There is also of course the possibility – and this was used in many different languages – of just retaining the original Sanskrit terms.
-There was also the possibility of keeping the Sanskrit terms in transliteration and not translate them into another language.
-So, people just needed to learn these new words.
+In the early Chinese translations, they used philosophical terms from Chinese philosophical systems, and this probably caused a lot of confusion and misunderstanding.
+Therefore, in later translations, they replaced those terms with other terms.
+There is also, of course, the possibility – and this was used in many different languages – of just retaining the original Sanskrit terms, keeping the Sanskrit terms in transliteration and not translating them into another language, so people just needed to learn these new words.

 Issues Arising with Other Asian Philosophies